-The Information Standard is a certification scheme for all organisations producing evidence-based health and care information for the public.
+The Information Standard is a certification programme for all organisations producing evidence-based health and care information for the public.
 Any organisation achieving The Information Standard has undergone a rigorous assessment to check that the information they produce is clear, accurate, balanced, evidence-based and up-to-date.

-The Information Standard is an independent certification scheme that is commissioned by NHS England and run by Capita on their behalf.
-It is governed by its Executive Council which is led by 2 independent Co-Chairs; Sir Muir Gray and Dominic Edwardes, and comprises representatives from the NHS England, Capita and member organisations as well as other stakeholders including health and social care experts.
+The Information Standard is an independent certification programme that is commissioned by NHS England and run by Capita on their behalf.
+It is governed by its Executive Council which is led by 2 independent Co-Chairs; Sir Muir Gray and Dominic Edwardes, and comprises representatives from the NHS England, Capita and member organisations as well as other stakeholders including health and care experts.

-Last updated: 22/04/2013
+Last updated: 02/12/2013